One Dead, Others Injured: Police Vehicle Struck In Chain-Reaction Paterson Crash

 UPDATE: A speeding SUV that killed one pedestrian and injured several others in the heart of Paterson’s downtown also struck a parked police car, authorities said.

-It was a horrifying scene that many may have wished they hadn’t seen: Amid the wreckage at the intersection of Main and Market streets on Tuesday, May 17, was the body of a man on his back, arms outstretched, his upper body apparently crushed by the front wheel of the Honda CRV.
+It was a horrifying scene that many likely wished they hadn’t witnessed: Amid the wreckage at the intersection of Main and Market streets on Tuesday, May 17, was the body of a man on his back, arms outstretched, his upper body apparently crushed by the front wheel of the Honda CRV.

-Passaic County Prosecutor Camelia M. Valdes and Paterson Police Chief Ibrahim Baycora confirmed the victim’s death without identifying him in a joint release.
+Passaic County Prosecutor Camelia M. Valdes and Paterson Police Chief Ibrahim Baycora confirmed the victim’s death without identifying him in a joint release issued hours later.

-Six other victims were taken to nearby St. Joseph’s University Medical Center with a variety of injuries, they said.

 Three of them were critically injured, responders said Tuesday afternoon.